altoo-ag/akka-kryo-serialization/README.md

             # Smaller ids lead to smaller sizes of serialized representations.
             #
             # This section is:
-            # - mandatory for idstrategy="explicit"
+            # - mandatory for id-strategy="explicit"
-            # - ignored   for idstrategy="default"
+            # - ignored   for id-strategy="default"
             # - optional  for incremental and automatic
             #
             # The smallest possible id should start at 20 (or even higher), because